Maglegård: Brown family

 In 1768 (deed issued on 18 June 1768), Olsen sold Maglegaard for 350 Danish rigsdaler to John Brown.
 As part of the sales agreement, he kept the old farmhouse in Gentofte and the plot that it stood on.
 Brown was a Scottish merchant who had settled in Denmark in 1746.
-He constructed a two-storey contry house on Strandvejen on his new property.
+He constructed a two-storey country house on Strandvejen on his new property.
 He had already bought nearby Hellerupgård.
 In November 1771, Brown increased his holdings in the area by also acquiring Tranegaard.
 Brown established a brickyard on his new estate.
 In June 1781, Brown also bought Gelreuensand (aka Treuensand) for 3,105 Danish rigsdaler from court painter Christian Peter Getreuer's heirs.
-These purchases made Brown the second largest landowner in Gentofte Parish, surpassed only by the Bernstoff's at Bernstorff Palace.
+These purchases made Brown the second largest landowner in Gentofte Parish, surpassed only by the Bernstorffs at Bernstorff Palace.

 In the late 1780s, Brown's trading firm went bankrupt.
 On 27 May 1789, Maglegård (with Tranegård and Getreuensand) was therefore sold at auction.
-The byer, with a winning bit of 8,604 rigsdaler, was chamberlain Giedde, who as her trustee, acted on befalf of Louise Brown, Brown's eldest daughter.
+The buyer, with a winning bid of 8,604 rigsdaler, was chamberlain Giedde, who as her trustee, acted on behalf of Louise Brown, Brown's eldest daughter.
 Shortly thereafter, she sold Gelreuensand.
 Maglegård and Tranegård had a combined area of 175 t'nder.
 The vast estate reached all the way from the coast to Bernstorffsvej.